The symplectic isotopy problem for rational cuspidal curves

 \begin{prop} There is a unique equisingular symplectic isotopy class of the configuration $\Hc$. \end{prop}

 \begin{proof} Consider the configuration $\mathcal{H}_0$ of a single symplectic conic with three distinct tangent lines.
-This configuration has a unique equisingular symplectic isotopy class by repeated application of Proposition~\ref{p:addline} because a single conic does~\cite{Gr}.
+This configuration has a unique equisingular symplectic isotopy class by Corollary~\ref{c:oneconicthreelines}.
 Moreover, for each symplectic realization of $\mathcal{H}_0$ in $\cptwo$, the space of almost complex structures $J$ on $\cptwo$ for which the realization is $J$-holomorphic is non-empty and contractible by Lemma~\ref{l:Jcompatible}.
-Therefore the space of pairs $(H_0, J_0)$ where $H_0$ is a $J_0$-holomorphic realization of $\mathcal{H}_0$ is a path connected space.
+Therefore the space of pairs $(H_0, J_0)$ where $H_0$ is a $J_0$-holomorphic realization of $\mathcal{H}_0$ is a path-connected space.